 Renowned as a teacher and psychologist, Frances Jane Wirth is proud of the impact she had on the students she worked with.
 Her goal was to help the children build the courage to improve and grow, so seeing their successes was a true joy.
-Ms. Wirth’s first job in the field was elementary education teacher at Decatur Public Schools, followed by elementary education teacher at River Trails District 26, teacher and research assistant at the Purdue Kephert Clinic for Autism, director of the graduate women’s residence hall at Purdue University, guidance counselor at School District 128, and dance teacher in Orland Park and Oak Forest, Illinois.
-She then became a school psychologist at School District 130 in Blue Island Illinois,
+Ms. Wirth’s first job in the field was as an elementary education teacher at Decatur Public Schools, followed by an elementary education teacher at River Trails District 26, a teacher and research assistant at the Purdue Kephert Clinic for Autism, the director of the graduate women’s residence hall at Purdue University, a guidance counselor at School District 218, and a dance teacher in Orland Park and Oak Forest, Illinois.
+She then became a school psychologist at

 Inspired by people’s ability to change and learn, Nena M. Nera has dedicated herself to health care and psychology.
 She is currently the president and chief executive officer of The “N” Company, through which she offers both one-on-one and group mentoring for healthcare practitioners and other professionals, workshop presentations, education, and public speaking.
 Ms. Nera founded the health policy consultancy in 2000 with the goal of expanding her reach, and she is thrilled with her ongoing success.
 She recently conducted a series on communication and spoke on leadership.
 One of Ms. Nera’s positions prior to this was senior health policy analyst for Health Canada.
 The job gave her an opportunity she now considers a professional highlight: working with HIV/AIDS patients